 2 Year Old Funded Early Education

-Some two year old children can access a funded place from the term after their second birthday if their circumstances meet certain eligibility criteria you can find out more and check to see if you are eligible at warrington.gov.uk/twoyearfunding
+Families of two year olds who get additional support from the government may be eligible to access a funded place from the term after their second birthday if their circumstances meet certain eligibility criteria.
+You can find out more and check to see if you are eligible at warrington.gov.uk/twoyearfunding.

 3 and 4 Year Old Funded Early Education

 Funded Early Education places are available to all three and four year olds from the term after their third birthday until they reach compulsory school age (the term following their fifth birthday).
-Their last term of funding will be the term with their 5th birthday in it.
+Their last term of funding will be the term with their 5th birthday in it or when they start reception – whichever is first.

-Your child is entitled to 570 hours of childcare, which is usually taken as 15 hours per week, over 38 weeks the year.
+All three and four year olds are entitled to 570 hours of childcare, which is usually taken as 15 hours per week, over 38 weeks the year.
+This is known as the universal offer.

 Places are available at all types of childcare providers as long as they are registered to deliver early years education places.
 The level of flexibility that is offered will depend on a childcare provider's individual circumstances.

-30 Hours Extended Entitlement for eligible 3 and 4 Year Olds
+30 Hours for eligible 3 and 4 Year Olds

 You can also use the Childcare Calculator at www.gov.uk/childcare-calculator to see what offers are available to support you and your family.